mircealungu/mircea/thoughtstream.md

 **June 2**

-the line that divides good and evil cuts through the heart of every man. i think i could see it in my heart. but every one?
+the line that divides good and evil cuts through the heart of every man. i think i could see it in my heart, but every one?

-time to read soljenitsn.
-I've delayed for too long.
+time to read solzhenitsyn.

 **May 30**